MicrosoftDocs/microsoft-365-community/Community/government-cloud.md

 Not every feature that's available in the commercial M365 offerings will be available in the government cloud, and those that become available might involve waiting a bit longer to get than your private sector friends.

 >[!TIP]
->The government cloud **Feature Availability chart**
+>For high level feature availability, check out the government cloud **Feature Availability** chart
 >[https://learn.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government#platform-features](https://learn.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government#platform-features)

 In order to maintain compliance, new features and functionality need to be certified for your government cloud instance.
-This certification might mean waiting six months to a year or more) for new functionally or – occasionally -never getting it at all (especially in `GCC-High` and `DOD`).
+This certification might mean waiting six months to a year or more for new functionally or  occasionally never getting it at all (especially in `GCC-High` and `DOD`).

 Be prepared for some frustration from your end users about this – they'll read about the latest new Teams functionality or Power Automate Connector and expect to see it in your environment on launch day.
-More likely than not, it'll land on you to share context about the delay between commercial and government clouds.
+More likely than not, the task will land on you to share context about the feature availability difference between commercial and government clouds.

 > [!IMPORTANT]
-> The **Microsoft 365 Road Map** , tuned to the government cloud.
+> Bookmark the **Microsoft 365 Road Map** and tune it to to the government cloud.
 Set the Cloud Instance to match your type (`GCC`, `GCC-High`, or `DOD`) and toggle "In development" or "rolling out" to see what's headed your way.
 Remember that the dates provided are _estimates._
 >[https://www.microsoft.com/microsoft-365/roadmap?rtc=1&filters=DoD%2CGCC%2CGCC%20High%2CIn%20development%2CRolling%20out](https://www.microsoft.com/microsoft-365/roadmap?rtc=1&filters=DoD%2CGCC%2CGCC%20High%2CIn%20development%2CRolling%20out)

 _Pro tip:_ The road map has an [_RSS feed_](https://www.microsoft.com/microsoft-365/RoadmapFeatureRSS/).
 If your Power Automate setup includes the RSS connector, create a flow that emails or Teams-messages you when updates are made.

-## URLs matter
+## Watch your URLs

-Another sure-fire sign that you're working in the cloud – some of your M365 URLs might be different than the private sector ones.
+Another sign that you're working in the cloud – some of your M365 URLs might be different than the commercial M365 equivalents.
 This means paying a little more attention to the documentation and tutorials you share with your customers.
-They may get confused if they try to log in to a commercial tenant M365 URL with their government cloud credentials.
+Customers may get confused if they try to log in to a commercial tenant URL with their government cloud credentials.

-While your friends in the banking sector might build their Power Apps in the commercial tenant URL of [https://make.powerapps.com](https://make.powerapps.com/), you might be making yours in [https://make.gov.powerapps.us](https://make.gov.powerapps.us/) (`GCC`), [https://make.high.powerapps.us](https://make.high.powerapps.us/) (`GCC-High`), or even in [https://make.apps.appsplatform.us](https://make.apps.appsplatform.us/) (`DOD`).
+For example, while your friends in the banking sector might build their Power Apps at the commercial tenant URL of [https://make.powerapps.com](https://make.powerapps.com/), you'd be making yours at [https://make.gov.powerapps.us](https://make.gov.powerapps.us/) (`GCC`), [https://make.high.powerapps.us](https://make.high.powerapps.us/) (`GCC-High`), or maybe even in [https://make.apps.appsplatform.us](https://make.apps.appsplatform.us/) (`DOD`).

 ## Working with support staff, trainers, and vendor partners

-When looking for support, be it formally with a service/support provider or informally on social media and forums, you'll have a better time if you mention that your Microsoft 365 tenant is in the government cloud.
+When seeking out support in your government cloud tenant, be it formally with a service provider or informally on social media and forums, you'll have a better time if you mention that your Microsoft 365 tenant is in the government cloud.
 (You can even share this article to get them up to speed!).

 Specifying your specific government cloud type (`GCC`, `GCC-High`, `DOD`) will help align support guidance with your environment.

-Vendors selling web parts, training content, and Teams apps won't always be fully aware of the differences in the government cloud.
-Insist they demonstrate awareness and understanding of the government cloud differences before making a purchase.
+Vendors selling web parts, support, training content, and Teams apps won't always be fully aware of the differences in the government cloud.
+Insist they demonstrate awareness and understanding of the Microsoft 365 government cloud before making a purchase.

 ## Government cloud developers

-If you've got development chops in the Microsoft space, you should understand how that impacts your code and applications.
-Tokens, registration of apps, and endpoint URLs might be different.
+If you've got development chops in the Microsoft space, you should understand how working in the government cloud will impact your code and applications.
+Tokens, registration of apps, and endpoint URLs could be different.
 Your specific government agency may have unique requirements for deploying apps.
 Documentation written for the commercial tenants might not apply to you.

 Here are some resources to help guide you: